DemonBreath/DemonBreath.github.io/DEPLOY_GITHUB.md

    - Scroll to **Pages** section
    - Under **Source**, select **GitHub Actions**

-3. **Update Repository Name**
+3. **Configure for Root Path**
-   - Edit `vite.config.github.ts`
+   - The config is already set to serve from root (`base: '/'`)
-   - Change `base: '/penny4us/'` to match your repository name
+   - This makes GitHub Pages look identical to the Replit preview
-   - If your repo is named differently, update accordingly
+   - Update the URLs in `client/index.html` to match your domain

 ## Automatic Deployment